 Boys Town in Omaha,

-1941...The US Navy seizes the world's largest luxury liner Normandie while
+1941...The US Navy seizes the world's largest and fastest ocean liner, the SS Normandie.

 falling into the hands of the

 2000...General Motors announces that it will stop production of the 103-year-old

-It is the oldest auto brand in the US.
+Oldsmobile brand.
+It is the oldest auto brand in the

 Sir Francis Drake

 1577...English seaman Francis Drake sets out from Plymouth,

-England on a mission to raid the Spanish on the Pacific Coast of America.
+England to raid Spanish colonies on the Pacific Coast of America.
+Three

 British explorer to sail around the

 island group that will be known as New Zealand.

 1983...The Detroit Pistons beat the Denver Nuggets 186-184 in

-triple overtime in the highest scoring game in the NBA (National Basketball
+triple overtime.
+The game is the highest scoring game in the National